adrg/xdg/README.md

 The package defines sensible defaults for XDG variables which are empty or not present in the environment.

-- On Unix-like operating systems, XDG environment variables are tipically defined.
+- On Unix-like operating systems, XDG environment variables are typically defined.
 Appropriate default locations are used for the environment variables which are not set.
 - On Windows, XDG environment variables are usually not set.
 If that is the case, the package relies on the appropriate [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/knownfolderid).